Book cover

 Example of a UML Use Case Diagram

 In-Depth: In this book, we distinguish between use cases (textual documents for specifying requirements) and use case diagrams (visual catalogs of use cases, as proposed in UML).
 Craig Larman makes this same distinction in his book about UML and design patterns (link, page 48).
 Larman asserts that use cases are text documents, not diagrams, and use case modeling is primarily an act of writing, not drawing.
 Martin Fowler expresses a similar view, recommending that we concentrate our energy on the text rather than on the diagram.
 Despite the fact that the UML has nothing to say about the use case text, it is the text that contains all the value in the technique (link, page 104).
-To eliminate confusion, some authors opt for the term use scenarios instead of use cases.

 3.4.2 Frequently Asked Questions